2018

 ● Saturday, 2-10-2018: I’ve made a tentative decision.
 Till now, I’ve reacted to the new no. 3 neighbors’ hostility purely defensively.
 But now I’m going to institute positive retaliation.
 Next time they attack me, I’ll make a peculiar noise; that will establish it as my angry-noise, which I’ll then use for retaliation. . . .
 On second thought, perhaps let it play out a little longer.
 That their attacks are becoming more flagrant may simply mean that my defensive strategy is working—causing them increasing frustration.
 And my moving to active retaliation is irrevocable: I can’t go back, just as you can’t un-ring a bell.

-[Later note (2020): Having had occasion lately to read through all of these Diary-Journal entries, I’m struck by what seems a very curious pattern on my part: virtually the same situation continually repeats—hostility from new neighbors—but each time it’s as if I’ve completely forgotten about the past experience, and think the hostility will somehow magically disappear if I simply don’t respond.
+[Later note (2020): Having had occasion lately to read through all of these Diary entries, I’m struck by what seems a very curious pattern on my part: virtually the same situation continually repeats—hostility from new neighbors—but each time it’s as if I’ve completely forgotten about the past experience, and think the hostility will somehow magically disappear if I simply don’t respond.
 And then, after I’ve begun to retaliate, when there’s a pause in their hostility, I think it’s a dramatic change in the situation, rather than just a lull.
 What’s wrong with me?!
 Is it a memory problem, wishful thinking, hope springing eternal?
 But it does help to read back over these entries, to more clearly see the pattern.
 Perhaps this proves the wisdom of the old saying, “Those who fail to learn from history are doomed to repeat it.”]

 ● Sunday, 2-11-2018: Very interesting development: This morning, the brazen door-slamming hostility continued, and I decided to prepare to retaliate.
 More than an hour later, I was dusting off the woodblock that I’d use to make my special angry-sound, when I accidentally banged it, and it sounded.
 That was apparently sufficient to give the neighbors in no. 3 the message, and, ever since then, there has been a noticeable decrease in their hostility.
 Amazing!